alemart/speedy-vision/README.md

 FAST keypoint detector.
 Speedy implements the FAST-9,16 variant of the algorithm.

+To use the multi-scale version of the algorithm, pass a pyramid as input, set the number of levels you want to scan and optionally set the scale factor.
+After scanning all levels and performing non-maximum suppression, the scale of the keypoints will be set by means of interpolation using the scale that maximizes a response measure and its adjacent scales.

 ###### Parameters

 * `threshold: number`.
 An integer between `0` and `255`, inclusive.
 The larger the number, the "stronger" your keypoints will be.
 The smaller the number, the more keypoint you will get.
 Numbers between `20` and `50` are usually meaningful.
 * `levels: number`.
 The number of pyramid levels you want to use.
 Defaults to `1` (i.e., no pyramid is used).
+When using a pyramid, a value such as `7` is a reasonable choice.
 * `scaleFactor: number`.
 The scale factor between two consecutive levels of the pyramid.
 This is a value between `1` (exclusive) and `2` (inclusive).
-Since a standard pyramid with a scale factor of two is too coarse, this value is set to the square root of two by default.
+Defaults to the square root of two.
 This is applicable only when using a pyramid.
 * `capacity: number`.
 The maximum number of keypoints that can be detected by this node.
 Currently, this number can be set to at most `8192`.

 ###### Ports